Ushuaia: History

 During 1873, Juan and Clara Lawrence, the first Argentine citizens to visit Ushuaia, arrived to teach school.
 That same year Julio Argentino Roca, who later served as Argentine President twice, promoted the establishment of a penal colony for re-offenders, modeled after one in Tasmania, Australia, in an effort to secure permanent residents from Argentina and to help establish Argentine sovereignty over all of Tierra del Fuego.
-But only after the Boundary treaty of 1881 between Chile and Argentina did formal efforts get under way to establish the township and its prison.
+But only after the Boundary Treaty of 1881 between Chile and Argentina did formal efforts get under way to establish the township and its prison.

 During the 1880s, many gold prospectors came to Ushuaia following rumors of large gold fields, which proved to be false.
 On 12 October 1884, as part of the South Atlantic Expedition, Commodore Augusto Lasserre established the sub-division of Ushuaia, with the missionaries and naval officers signing the Act of Ceremony.
 Don Feliz M Paz was named Governor of Tierra del Fuego and in 1885 named Ushuaia as its capital.
 In 1885 the territory police was organized under Antonio A. Romero with headquarters also in Ushuaia.
 But it was not until 1904 that the Federal Government of Argentina recognized Ushuaia as the capital of Tierra del Fuego.
+The prison was formally announced in an executive order by the then-Acting President Roca in 1896.

 Ushuaia suffered several epidemics, including typhus, pertussis, and measles, that much reduced the native population.
 But because the Yámana were not included in census data, the exact death toll is not known.
 The first census was held in 1893, which recorded 113 men and 36 women living in Ushuaia.
-The prison was formally announced in an executive order by the then-Acting President Roca in 1896.
 By 1911 the Yámana had all practically disappeared, so the mission was closed.
 The population grew to 1,558 by the 1914 census.

 In 1896 the prison received its first inmates, mainly re-offenders and dangerous prisoners transferred from Buenos Aires, but also some political prisoners.
 A separate military prison opened in 1903 at the nearby Puerto Golondrina.
 The two prisons merged in 1910, and that combined complex still stands today.
 Thus, during the first half of the 20th century, the city centered around the prison built by the Argentine government to increase the Argentine population and to ensure Argentine sovereignty over Tierra del Fuego.
-The prison was intended for repeat offenders and serious criminals, following the example of the British in Tasmania and the French in Devil's Island.
+The prison followed the example of the British in Tasmania and the French in Devil's Island.
 Escape from Tierra del Fuego was similarly difficult, although two prisoners managed to escape into the surrounding area for a few weeks.
 The prison population thus became forced colonists and spent much of their time building the town with timber from the forest around the prison.
 They also built a railway to the settlement, now a tourist attraction known as the End of the World Train (Tren del Fin del Mundo), the southernmost railway in the world.